dbpina/keras-prov/README.md

 python alexnet.py
 ```

 To add new parameters (not present in the “hyps” list )to be captured and stored, the user needs to import the packages of dfa-lib-python and specify the new transformation.
-For example, if they want to capture data related to the DNN architecture like a dense block (growth rate and number of layers in the dense block), the specification has to be added before the model.fit command and should be like:
+For example, if they want to capture data related to the DNN architecture like a dense block (growth rate and number of layers in the dense block), the specification has to be added before the model.fit command on user's training code and should be like:

 ```
 from dfa_lib_python.dataflow import Dataflow